Theoretical Analyses of Detectors for Additive Noise Channels with Mean-Variance Uncertainty under Nonlinear Expectation Theory: Detection with uncertain probability models

 This conclude the proof of Theorem \ref{theorem:AGNNmean detector}. $ \blacksquare$

 In our analyses, we have proved that the condition $\overline{\mu}-\underline{\mu} < x_A-x_B$ is directly correlated with the existence of an optimal detector, which is crucial for the effective operation of the detection mechanism.
 Following the estimation of channel parameters using pilot \cite{dong2004optimal}, it becomes necessary to adjust the values of $x_A$ and $x_B$ to ensure that this condition is satisfied.
 Given that the channel noise is independent of the input signals, these adjustments are feasible.
 By modifying $x_A$ and $x_B$, we can configure the system parameters to meet the required inequality, thereby enabling the deployment of an optimal detector that enhances the accuracy and reliability of signal detection within the communication channel.
+If the condition is violated, i.e., $\overline{\mu}-\underline{\mu} \ge x_A-x_B$, the two constellation points are not sufficiently separated relative to the uncertainty range of the noise mean.
+In this case, the upper and lower error probabilities can no longer be jointly minimized by any single decision rule; in particular, the lower error probability remains appreciable even in the best-case noise realization, and any detector must always tolerate a non-negligible worst-case error floor.
 The significance of this condition is also reflected in the definition of SNR.
 If the inequality $\overline{\mu}-\underline{\mu} < x_A-x_B$ is not satisfied, the $\underline{\mathrm{SNR}}$ becomes invalid.

+Furthermore, when the transmit power is strictly limited and the existence of an optimal threshold detector cannot be maintained simply by increasing the spacing between the constellation points, reliable communication under such power constraints can also employ mechanisms that do not depend solely on the distance between individual symbols.
+For example, diversity techniques can be adopted, where replicas of the same information are transmitted over multiple independent channels (e.g., different time slots, frequencies, or antennas) to disperse the impact of noise uncertainty.
+The essence of this approach is to base the decision on a vector observation composed of multiple symbols, accumulating the distinguishability between signal and noise by increasing the dimensionality of the signal space.
+In this way, the overall reliability of the system can be sustained even when the per symbol energy can no longer be increased.

 In Theorem \ref{theorem:AGNNmean detector}, we derive that the deterministic boundary for the problem of detecting $X$ is given by $\frac{x_A+x_B+\overline{\mu}+\underline{\mu}}{2}$.
 This finding diverges from the conclusions drawn in classical information theory, as it illustrates the optimal detector is affected by the mean uncertainty of the channel noise and the range of this uncertainty.
 This conclusion holds significant relevance for processing real-world data, as it accounts for the fact that even a set of samples has an arithmetic mean of zero, the upper mean $\overline{\mu}$ and the lower mean $\underline{\mu}$ of the sample set can differ due to the inherent uncertainty of the probability model itself.
 This discrepancy is crucial for accurately modeling and interpreting data in practical applications, as it reflects the impact of mean uncertainty on the performance of the optimal detector.